 Last but not least – here are a few measurement pics since the ones I took of the Advocate model at the launch event in NYC weren’t 100% accurate because those seats were still prototypes.
 The top harness slots on the Blvd CT and Advocate CT models measure about 19″ tall and the overall internal height with the headrest fully extended is about 29″.
 The Marathon CT is a little shorter both in terms of overall height and top harness slots.

-For more info and additional pictures of the entire Britax ClickTight Convertible Lineup – see our previews here:
+For more info see our comprehensive review of the Britax Boulevard ClickTight posted here: